gfpkelly1986/milestone-project-heritage-housing-issues/README.md

         - Drop variables with no value to the end results if required
     - Carry out a correlation analysis on the dataset to understand and show via plots which attributes correlate with saleprice more than others.
     - Perform both Spearman and Pearson analysis to show which attributes correlate with sale price.
-    - Create a dashboard so the client can see th results
+    - Create a dashboard so the client can see the results
     - Add to the dashboard, visualisation plots showing correlation between features and target.
     - Add to the dashboard, the results of the spearman and pearson analysis showing the monotonic and linear relationships if any.